 Place contaminated protective equipment in appropriately designed areas or containers for cleaning or disposal.
 These areas or containers should be properly labeled and identified in your employer's exposure control plan.

 Sarah is a medical laboratory technician.
 As part of her job duties she analyzes blood and body fluid samples.
 Sarah was recently reprimanded for not wearing disposable gloves to perform her work duties.
-She tells her supervisor the gloves make it hard for her to handle the collection containers and that she would like to not be required to wear gloves.
+She tells her supervisor the gloves make it hard for her to handle the collection containers and that she would prefer not to wear gloves.